jarun/nnn/README.md

 ### Fork toppings

 - Behaviour and navigation
-  - Optional detailed view with file type and size (default: disabled)
+  - Optional detail view with file type and size (default: disabled)
   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Sort entries by file size (largest to smallest)